 - Harder to keep them clean & organized.
 Even in small projects you will face “Blueprint spaghetti” where many nodes are required for simple tasks, where they overlay each other, and where they take ton of space.
 It’s detrimental to your game creation process because it will add more complexity than learning programming would.

-Visual look of Unreal Editor especially in comparison to Unity from before recent updates is just fantastic.
+Look of Unreal Editor especially in comparison to Unity from before recent updates is just fantastic.
 It feels like expensive, serious software.
 And it’s black.

 Unity default skin for free users is a combination of white, silver, and gray, and looked real bad until it got updated.
 Now it looks much better, but free users are still left without black version.
-It’s only a color, but it makes significant difference.
+It’s only a color, but it makes a significant difference.

 When To Pick Unreal